Fuligni Brunello di Montalcino 2020 Review

 The winemaking reflects generations of accumulated wisdom: harvesting begins in late September, followed by careful selection and destemming.
 Fermentation takes place in steel tanks over approximately 18 days at precisely controlled temperatures (18-20°C), with limited maceration and frequent pumping over to extract optimal character without excessive astringency.

-When I tasted the 2020 vintage, I was immediately struck by its ripe yet slender profile: red plums, strawberries, black cherries, and mandarin peel create an aromatic tapestry that continues to unfold in the glass.
+When I tasted the 2020 vintage, I was immediately struck by its ripe yet slender profile: red plums, strawberries, black cherries, and mandarin peel that keep unfolding in the glass.
 The palate experience is described perfectly as “graceful and iconic,” with citrus memories and ginger nuances complementing well-extracted tannins and an “excellently relaxing finish” that balances classic austerity with distinctive personality.

 Would you age this wine or enjoy it now?
 With its exceptional structure and integration, it offers pleasure today while promising continued evolution until 2027 and beyond.
 Either way, this Brunello provides a profound taste of Montalcino’s distinctive terroir through the lens of one of the region’s most historic producers: a true taste of Tuscan excellence.